 There is one contradiction in our approach because we also taking the decision that it doesn’t make sense for us to be continuously spending R270-million a year renting property from the private sector.
 It’s a long-term thing but it doesn’t make sense.
 So we’ve also taken the decision to build a government precinct in Pietermaritzburg which will locate all the provincial departments in Pietermaritzburg even those that might be elsewhere.
 Linked to that is the building of a new provincial legislature.

 So, the legislature plus the government precinct will be a project that will be in excess of R5-billion.
 We don’t have the money to built on our own steam.
-We will follow a public private-partnership model.
-And in that will be enormous opportunity for the practitioners such as yourselves.
+We will follow a public-private-partnership model.
+And in that will be an enormous opportunity for the practitioners such as yourselves.

 Of course, it’s a question of linkages and synergies with the players that can make that kind of deal happen but we are determined that the final model must be something that doesn’t result in one big company becoming rich.

 Some might even have a longer timeframe.
-Within the government sector we’ve conceded that we have not given that enough attention.
-Even at local government level, there is a temptation to raid the maintenance and repairs budget whenever resources are short.
+Within the government sector, we’ve conceded that we have not given that enough attention.
+Even at the local government level, there is a temptation to raid the maintenance and repairs budget whenever resources are short.
 But that’s being short-sighted.

 Whether it’s in regards to roads or to a building not using maintenance funds as planned for is short-sighted.
 In fact, we are quite pleased that soon it will be compulsory for property owners to set aside 7% of their operational budget for maintenance.
 And there will be monitoring.

 Let me just say a little bit about human settlements.
 We’ve been in a good space for the past three years.
 In fact, for the past two years, we’ve been the best-performing province in the country.
 We produce just under 30 00 houses a year.
 But we won’t continue achieving this number.